alibaba/weex_js_engine/README.md

-# weex_v8core
+# weex_js_engine
-Weex JavaScript Runtime based on  google v8 JavaScript engine !
+Weex JavaScript Runtime based on  google v8 JavaScript engine and apple javascriptCore!

 ## How to build
 ### Download NDK and Set Environment PATH